theteamworks/project-board-automation/SECURITY.md

 ## Supported Versions

-This is a test repo so use at your own peril
+This is a test repository  so use at your own peril

 ## Reporting a Vulnerability